luismesas/js-capacity-test/README.md

 This is an application designed to test and prove a javascript developer capacities.

 Use node.js to launch a local server.
-The application have several bugs in javascript code.
+The application has several bugs in javascript code.

 In order to complete the test, you must make a fork of this repository, and then submit a pull request with the code mistakes solved.